 I first became aware of the Evenki reindeer-herding nomads of the Siberian Far East as an undergraduate pursuing a Bachelors of Science in Anthropology.
 Fascinated by the idea of an entire culture based on fur hunting and reindeer husbandry, I began to research the history of the Evenki from the prehistoric domestication of the reindeer to the collapse of the Soviet Union in 1991.
 As state subsidies dissolved so too did the widely mismanaged state reindeer farms.
 The herds were dispersed among the families of the Evenki workers who have since returned to less industrialized and more traditional forms of reindeer pastoralism and fur hunting.

 I began to research problems and perspectives of these family collectives in context of post-Soviet land reforms and natural resource exploitation.
 Fortunate enough to win the necessary grants, I began planning a year-long research trip to Russia.
-Organized through the School of Russian and Asian Studies, I first completed intensive Russian language training at St. Petersburg State University with a corresponding internship at the Russian Ethnographic Museum.
+Organized through SRAS, I first completed intensive Russian language training at St. Petersburg State University with a corresponding internship at the Russian Ethnographic Museum.
 From there I traveled across Siberia to Khabarovsk for further language training and research consultation at the Khabarovsk State Pedagogical Institute.
 There I was connected to the Association of Northern Minority Nationalities who referred me to their office in Tynda—the launching point for my two-month fieldwork in an Evenki reindeer collective.

 Once in Tynda I was introduced to the heads of seven reindeer collectives, who were returning to their camps in the Taiga from an annual auction of sable furs.
 After toasting away two-bottles of vodka, I made my offer.
 I asked to accompany any one of them to their camp for a period of two and a half months.
 There I would help out as they saw fit while taking notes and photographs.
 In exchange, I offered to purchase their summer supply of food.
 The first five leaders rejected the proposal and the sixth accepted.
 The trip began the next morning involving three days of logging trains, rafts, jeeps, and finally boots and backpacks.